 You can quickly estimate your moving costs by using a moving cost calculator.
 It considers factors like your move size, distance, moving date, and the type of service you choose — whether it's a moving truck, container, or professional movers.

 A reasonable moving cost depends on the distance and the size of the home.
-For local moves, expect to pay between $300 and $1,750, while long-distance moves can range from $1,200 to $10,500 or more.
+For simple moves, expect to pay between $300 and $1,750, while long-distance moves can range from $1,200 to $10,500 or more.

 The most affordable way to move is usually a DIY move using a moving truck rental.
 It's cheaper than hiring full-service movers, but you'll need to handle the packing, loading, and driving yourself.